Mailbox Client with Avalon® Streaming Interface Intel® FPGA IP User Guide

 Note: This command is only supported on Agilex™ 7 devices.

 GET_CONFIGURATION_TIME 65 0 2 Returns the 64-bit cycle count of the configuration network control clock, with the least significant word first.
-Dividing the count value by the configuration network control clock frequency provides an estimate of the configuration time.
+Dividing the count value by the configuration network control clock frequency provides an estimate of the time it takes to process the configuration bitstream, beginning with loading of the SDM firmware until the entire design section of the configuration bitstream is configured and the device enters user mode.
+For more information, refer to the Configuration File Format Differences section in the Configuration User Guide for your device.
 The operating frequency of the configuration network clock depends on the clock source settings configuration in Quartus® Prime.
 This command can be used with any of the supported configuration schemes.

 Typically, configuration cycle count is captured in the lower 32 bits.
 It is unlikely that the firmware returns a 64-bit cycle count.
 If this happens, you must concatenate the two 32-bit words to obtain the total cycle count value.